gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 ####Step 1: Define Load Balancer

-i) Name your new Load Balancer ii) Associate it with the VPC and Subnet containing your HP Vertica cluster iii) Configure protocol and port for HP Vertica client connections
+i) Name your new Load Balancer
+ii) Associate it with the VPC and Subnet containing your HP Vertica cluster
+iii) Configure Load Balancer and Instance protocol and port for HP Vertica client connections (TCP/5433)

 <img style="margin-left: 50px;" src="images/ELB-Setup-Step1.png" alt="ELB-Setup-Step1" width="500">

 ####Step 2: Assign Security Groups

 You can assign an existing security group, or create a new one.
-Be sure that the assigned security group does not block TCP traffic on the Vertica port (5433)!
+Be sure that the assigned security group does not block TCP traffic on the Vertica port (5433).

-Here we have elected to create a new security group which restricts the ELB to forward incoming database connections only.
+Here we have elected to create a new security group which allows the ELB to forward incoming database connections on port 5433 only.

 <img style="margin-left: 50px;" src="images/ELB-Setup-Step2.png" alt="ELB-Setup-Step2" width="500">